blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

    .. attr:: approval

-      This takes a list of approvals.
+      This takes an approval or a list of approvals.
 If an approval matches the provided criteria the change can not be entered into the pipeline.
 It follows the same syntax as :attr:`pipeline.require.<gerrit source>.approval`.

       Example to reject a change with any negative vote: